 An X-ray, CT scan or ultrasound will confirm whether you have gallstones.
 If you don’t have any symptoms, most likely you’ll simply live with them, until you do.
 After treating your gallstones, changing to a vegetarian diet or one that includes preventive factors, like polyunsaturated fat, monounsaturated fat, fiber and caffeine, is suggested.

-“A vegetarian diet will prevent gallstones,” says Ramos.
+“A vegetarian diet will prevent gallstones,” Dr. Ramos says.
 “However, if you have already been diagnosed with gallstones, it’s best not to change suddenly to a strict vegetarian diet.
 The rapid shift from the gallbladder being very active and frequently digesting fats to not being used at all can aggravate your condition and produce more gallstones.
 Crash-diet plans that cause a rapid loss of a great deal of weight can also produce or aggravate gallstones.
 If you’re considering weight management surgery, talk to your surgeon about the potential for gallstones.”

-“Not all gallstones need to be surgically removed,” Ramos says.
+“Not all gallstones need to be surgically removed,” Dr. Ramos says.
 “Sometimes, a physician will find gallstones, when doing a procedure for kidney stones, for example.
 If they aren’t causing you symptoms, the gallbladder may not need to be removed.
 But if you have persistent pain, surgery is the best option.
 Patients who are immunosuppressed are also advised to get surgery, as gallstones can lead to a potentially fatal infection.”